Master of Arts degree with a major in Social Science, Environment and Community

 Key Words: hazard, resiliency, disaster, vulnerable population, emergency engagement plan.

 Albrecht, Dawn C., "From vulnerability to resilience: emergency planning for individuals with developmental disabilities and their service providers in Humboldt County, California" (2017).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 92.